nikhilkej/nikhilkej.github.io/README.md

 # About
+* Personal portfolio website
-Fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+* Fully responsive on all devices
+* Built using HTML, CSS, and JavaScript

 # References
 * https://github.com/codewithsadee/vcard-personal-portfolio